opendocsg/slw-judgments-backfill/2018_SGHC_2/report.md

 _AOD_ was in fact concerned with the first type of claim.

-52     Turning to a claim for loss of dependency following death, the High Court in _AOD_ at [184] noted Woo Bih Li J’s observation in _Lassiter Ann Masters (suing as the widow and dependant of Lassiter Henry Adolphus, deceased) v To Keng Lam (alias Toh Jeanette)_ [2005] 2 SLR(R) 8 at [12]–[29] that Singapore’s law on fatal accidents and claims for loss of income was originally based on the common law principle that a personal action dies with the person.
+52     Turning to a claim for loss of dependency following death, the High Court in _AOD_ at [184] noted Woo Bih Li J’s observation in _Lassiter Ann Masters (suing as the widow and dependant of Lassiter Henry Adolphus, deceased) v To Keng Lam (alias Toh Jeanette)_ <span class="citation">[2005] 2 SLR(R) 8</span> at [12]–[29] that Singapore’s law on fatal accidents and claims for loss of income was originally based on the common law principle that a personal action dies with the person.
 Because of the injustice that dependants were thought to suffer from losing their sole breadwinner in an accident caused by a defendant’s negligence, the United Kingdom (“the UK”) passed the Fatal Accidents Act 1846 (c 93) (UK) which

 enabled prescribed classes of dependants to bring an action for loss of dependency against a tortfeasor who caused the death of their relatives (now see s 1 of the Fatal Accidents Act 1976 (c 30) (UK)).
 The equivalent provision in Singapore is s 20 of the CLA.